-Duinrell theme park’s a bit of a legend.
+Duinrell theme park, in Holland, is a bit of a legend.
 It’s close enough to Wassenaar Beach to make staying there feel like a seaside holiday.
 Sand collects between your toes, and you have to guard your sandwiches against cheeky gulls.
 But don’t expect kiss-me-quick hats and dodgy amusement arcades.
 Instead, Duinrell Wassenaar’s rollercoasters and carousels are planted on a nature reserve.
 You’ll find a serene environment with trees, lakes, moorhens, ducks and frogs – real ones, as well as Duinrell’s two froggy mascots, Rick and Lelli.
 We had a Duinrell Canvas Holidays break earlier this summer, and came away determined to go back.

 Canvas Holidays covered the cost of our Duinrell accommodation, and our ferry crossing from Dover to Calais, so that I could write this editorial piece.
 All views are my own.

 You can see some of Duinrell’s highlights in my video:

 Duinrell’s on the edge of Wassenaar, a leafy suburb of The Hague that includes a royal residence, an award-winning ice cream parlour and the well-maintained, super-safe bike lanes typical of Holland.
 People cycle everywhere, mostly without helmets.
 But if you’re in a motor, The Hague is a 20-minute drive away.
 The historic University town of Leiden is 15 minutes north by car.